xCryptik/developer-rig/docs/MacOnline.md

 			"channel": "RIG`_your Twitch user name_`",
 			"ownerName": "`_your Twitch user name_`"
         }' > ../config.json`
 		If you have multiple versions, substitute the latest version for `0.0.1` above.
+The channel name must be alphabetic.
+For instance, if your Twitch user name is `dallas`, use the channel name `RIGdallas`.
 You may use a real channel under your control instead of the Developer Rig channel above.
     3.  `yarn start -s '`_your extension secret_`' -c ../config.json`
         This will open your browser for the next step.  **NOTE:**  this terminal window command will not exit.
 4. Verify the Developer Rig is working.